simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 ### Tags & Resource Groups
 - Tags are Key-Value pair metadata for AWS resources
     - Some can be inherited (where resources are provisioned via another service (ASG, Beanstalk, CFN)
+    - IAM Policies can now use tags as a condition
+    - Tag Editor can bulk-edit or bulk-apply tags to resources
 - Resource groups are a way of grouping resources by tag or stack basis
+    - e.g. all EC2 instance with tag "stack:MyApp"
 - Systems Manager - useful to manage resources in RGs
     - e.g. take a snapshot of all EC2 in a group

 ### AWS Config
+- AWS has built some standard rules that cover common compliance config and remediation stuff
 - Evaluates the state of out AWS environment at any point in time
     - Configuration Items
         - Point in time attribute of a resource